 How This Applies to My Taxes

-You be applying a credit or deduction.
-Instead, you will not report the income from qualifying scholarships, fellowship grants and grants on your tax return.
+You will not report the income from qualifying scholarships, fellowship grants, and grants on your tax return.
 To figure how much you should not include in your income for the tax year, use Worksheet 1-1 (Taxable Scholarship and Fellowship Grant Income).
 For tuition reductions, read the Qualified Tuition Reduction section in Chapter 1 of IRS Publication 970 to figure how much you should exclude in your income.

 Tax-Free Tuition Savings Plans